Code-Log/ConcreteAbstracts/README.md

  1. Try running `./build.sh`.
 If you get a permission denied error, first run `chmod +x build.sh`
  2. Change directory into the `build` directory and run `make`.
 This will compile the project and create an executable in the `build` directory.
-You can also run it with `make run`
+You can also run it with `make run` otherwise `./simulator`

 ### Option 2 (If option 1 doesn't work)